 Fr.
 Kalayjian was the Vicar General in Amman, Jordan, and principal of the local parochial school between 1962-1963.
 During his tenure, the present school building project started.

 In 1963, he taught at the Guiliguian High School and Elementary School in Aleppo, and was appointed as the visiting pastor of St. Vartan Church.
 He organized “Literary Circle for Youth,” gave lectures, and produced and directed Hagop Oshanagan’s “Orun Oreroon,” a literary tableau at the Guiliguain School’s year-end program.

 In December 1964, Fr.
 Kalayjian came to the United States and served at St. George Church in Illinois, Holy Cross Church in New Jersey, St. Stepanos Church in New Jersey, and St. Mary Church in Washington, D.C.

 In 1967, he received the rank of vartabed from then-Primate Archbishop Torkom Manoogian.
 Subsequently, he received special permission from His Holiness Vasken I, the late Supreme Patriarch and Catholicos of All Armenians, to become a kahanna, or married priest.
 On the occasion of the 25th anniversary of his ordination, he received the rank of avak kahanna and was granted the right to wear the pectoral cross from Catholicos Vasken I.

 Parallel to his pastoral work, Fr.
 Kalayjian pursued undergraduate studies in Christian education and biblical studies, and also graduate studies in public administration.

-On February 14, 1969, he married Yeretzgin Anahid Kalayjian and they are blessed with three sons.
+On February 14, 1969, he married Yeretzgin Anahid Kalayjian.
+They are blessed with three sons.